davidkhala/goutils/README.md

 - syndtr/goleveldb
 - EC private key generate does not load string seed to io.reader: panic: unexpected EOF
 - travis test has not covered format_test.go
+- [package manager] migrate from `dep` to `go module`.
+Later is officially native supported from golang 1.12